Papa Jackson: Personal life

-Aside from his work at Love Radio, he is also one of the instructors for mass communication students at Polytechnic University of the Philippines Manila, his alma mater.
-On weekends, he performs as a singer at Padi's Point.
+Aside from his work at Love Radio during the first years of TLC: True Love Conversations, he also became one of the instructors for mass communication students at the Polytechnic University of the Philippines Manila, his alma mater - helping run PUP's campus radio DZMC 98.3 as trainer to students and faculty on the basics of broadcasting.
+He also performed as a singer at Padi's Point - a local restaurant and bar chain.

 On April 28, 2013, he married Toni Rose Maniago.
 The couple separated around 2016.